-Football coach Doug Pederson did just that throughout his career.
+Football coach Doug Pederson was ambitious and asked himself if there was something more.
 Pederson was the head coach of the Philadelphia Eagles of the National Football League (NFL) from 2016-2020.
 In 2017, his second year as an NFL head coach, Pederson guided the Eagles to the championship in Super Bowl LII.
 Prior to winning the Super Bowl as a head coach, Pederson had a long career as a player on eight different teams.
 After 14 years of playing football Pederson retired but was unsure if he wanted to coach.
-He asked himself if there was something more and he believed so.
-He thought he would try coaching and see if he liked it.
+He asked himself if there was something more and thought he would try coaching and see if he liked it.

-To help explore his answer Pederson and his family moved to Shreveport, Louisiana.
-He applied for the football coaching job at Calvary Baptist Academy, an 800-student K-through-12 school, where he took his sons to school every day.
+To help explore his answer Pederson and his family moved to Shreveport, Louisiana to coach the Calvary Baptist Academy High School football team.
 According to a Sports Illustrated interview with Pederson, reflecting upon his four years at Baptist “I was extremely happy coaching and mentoring young men.
 Thinking back on those four years, it taught me a bigger lesson.
 I wondered ‘Can I teach football?
 Can I coach football?’
 The advice that I was getting from some of my coaches and peers was, you need to go find out if you can teach and coach.
 Do you like the journey?
 Do you like the process?
 Even though it was a high school, do you like putting in the time?
-Do you like teaching?
 And I did.
 I loved coaching.
 And it let me know this is what I wanted to do.
 After that fourth year, I just started thinking, ‘There’s got to be something more than this.’
 That’s when I reached out to Andy Reid.”

 After graduating high school Adams realized she was not gifted enough to be a professional ballerina and found musical theater more to her taste.
 One of her first stage roles was in a community theater production of Annie, which she did on a volunteer basis.
 To support herself, she worked as a greeter at a Gap store and as a waitress at Hooters.
-Adams launched professional career as a dancer in a 1994 dinner theater production of A Chorus Line in Boulder, Colorado.
-She would lose that job but then went on to perform in dinner theater at Denver's Heritage Square Music Hall and Country Dinner Playhouse.
-During a performance of Anything Goes at the Country Dinner Playhouse in 1995, she was spotted by Michael Brindisi, the president and artistic director of the Minneapolis-based Chanhassen Dinner Theater, who offered her a job there.
+Adams launched her professional career as a dancer in a 1994 dinner theater production of A Chorus Line in Boulder, Colorado.
+She would lose that job and then went on to perform in dinner theater at Denver's Heritage Square Music Hall and Country Dinner Playhouse.
+During a performance of Anything Goes at the Country Dinner Playhouse in 1995, she was spotted by Michael Brindisi, the president of the Minneapolis-based Chanhassen Dinner Theater, who offered her a job there.

 Adams moved to Chanhassen, Minnesota, where she performed in the theater for the next three years.
 She loved the "security and schedule" of the job and has said that she learned tremendously from it.
 Nonetheless, the grueling work took its toll on her: "I had a lot of recurring injuries—bursitis in my knees, pulled muscles in my groin, my adductor and abductor.
 My body was wearing out."
 During her time at Chanhassen, Adams acted in her first film—a black-and-white short satire named The Chromium Hook.
 Soon after, while she was off work nursing a pulled muscle, she attended the locally held auditions for the Hollywood film Drop Dead Gorgeous (1999), a satire on beauty pageants starring Kirsten Dunst, Ellen Barkin, and Kirstie Alley.

 Adams was cast in the supporting part of a promiscuous cheerleader.
 The production was filmed locally, which enabled Adams to shoot for her role while also performing Brigadoon on stage.
 Encouragement from Alley prompted Adams to actively pursue a film career, and she moved to Los Angeles in January 1999.
 She described her initial experience in the city as "dark" and "bleak" as she endured six years of small parts, cancelled shows, and disappointments.
 For example, her first major role came in Steven Spielberg's biopic film Catch Me If You Can (2002), opposite Leonardo DiCaprio, but she was unemployed for a year afterward.
 Adams would have to wait until 2005 to have her breakout role in Junebug and then Enchanted (2006).
 Reflecting upon her transition from dinner theater to film, and moving to Los Angeles, Adams said “Moving out to L.A. for me was a leap of faith.
 I was very secure in my dinner theater world; I loved it, and I was just like ‘I think there’s something else out there for me and I just have to go for it.’”

-How often do you ask yourself if there is something more?
+How often do you ask yourself if there is more to life?